bp/resqpy/docs/tutorial/working_with_coord.rst

     crs.convert_to(another_crs, xyz)  # returns a new tuple for a single xyz point crs.convert_array_to(another_crs, xyz_array)  # converts in situ a numpy float array of shape (..., 3)

 The two conversion methods above assume that the xyz data is starting in the space of this ``crs`` and being converted to ``another_crs``.
-There are an equivalent pair of methods for converting from the other crs (ie. the one passed as an argument), so the following two lines would have exactly the same affect as the two above:
+There are an equivalent pair of methods for converting from the other crs (ie. the one passed as an argument), so the following two lines would have exactly the same effect as the two above:

 .. code-block:: python